apache/rocketmq/docs/en/controller/quick_start.md

 At this point, you can send and receive messages in the cluster and perform switch testing.

-If you need to shut down the quick cluster, you can execute：
+If you need to shut down the cluster quickly , you can execute：

 ```shell
 $ sh bin/controller/fast-try.sh stop